Start » Science » User Documentation » Experiments

 Experiments at EISCAT

-The current experiments run at EISCAT are explained in this document.
-At this page you will find links to more information on the experiments which are run as common programs as well as avaliable radar scan patterns.
+An overview of the experiments currently run at EISCAT are explained in a document available from here.
+At this page you find links to older information on the experiments as well as avaliable radar scan patterns.

-For the more advanced user, there are now possibilities to make new data handling/DSP routines which are loaded on demand from the decodump process.
-A short example and and discussion can be found here.
+For the more advanced user, there are possibilities for them to make new data handling/DSP routines themselves.
+These can be loaded on demand from the decodump process.
+A short example and discussion can be found here.

 For the tau1 experiment for UHF with remotes and for VHF, single or split beam configuration.